 Most Homestay families and service project workers do not know English.
-Therefore, if you decide to host your trip in English, there is still a great deal of Spanish that all students will have to use in daily everyday life.
-In the case that the students Spanish is at a high level, this is an incredible enhancement that will continue the language learning process and continue to improve Spanish language skills.
+Therefore, if you decide to host your trip in English, there is still a great deal of Spanish that all students will have to use in their daily lives.
+In the case that the students’ Spanish is at a high level, this is an incredible enhancement that will continue the language learning process and continue to improve Spanish language skills.

 Spanish Immersion Program Focuses

 Our Spanish immersion programs focus on the following areas:

 Our students are exposed to a unique culture as they will live within our homestay communities.
 The homestay communities consist of rural, middle-class families located nearby the town of Turrialba.
 Turrialba has all the amenities needed such as banks, supermarkets, pharmacies, health clinics, and a hospital.